beachfront/beachfront-io-VAST/README.md

 network - Network Type, w for wifi, c for cellular or u for unknown

-carrier - Uuencoded network carrier name
+carrier - uuencoded network carrier name

 age - End user age in years